Money in Indonesia

 Indonesia - Money

-At its 16–17 January monetary policy meeting, Bank Indonesia (BI) left the seven-day reverse repo rate at 6.00% for the second consecutive meeting, in line with market expectations.
+At its 20–21 March monetary policy meeting, Bank Indonesia (BI) left the seven-day reverse repo rate at 6.00% for the fourth consecutive meeting, in line with market expectations.
 In addition, the Bank left the deposit facility rate and lending facility rate at 5.25% and 6.75%, respectively.
 BI also fleshed out the macroprudential measures announced in March’s meeting, which aim to boost private lending and domestic demand, and compensate for the significant monetary tightening observed throughout 2018.

 Indonesia - Money Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Bank Indonesia.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 According to Statistics Indonesia, the country recorded a trade surplus of USD 0.5 billion in March, contrasting market expectations of a deficit but down from the USD 1.1 billion surplus registered in the same month of the prior year.

 On 17 April Indonesian voters head to the polls to elect a new president and parliament.